 - Increasing consumer satisfaction.

-Now, the new product development process (NPD) refers to the necessary stages for launching a product from a raw idea to an end product or software.
+Now, the new product development process (NPD) refers to the necessary stages for launching products from a raw idea to an end product or software.
 As it was explained above, the essence of this process is to meet the needs of the end consumers by humanizing technology.

 Obviously, innovation is an important aspect of any product development process.
 Even more for a new product development process.
 However, innovation does not happen naturally.
 Like a plant, it requires the proper nutrients to flourish, including effective strategies and frameworks that promote divergent levels of thinking.